Asia share sales on growth path, Hong Kong to reclaim top spot in IPO rankings

 In India, offerings from insurers including General Insurance Corporation of India, SBI Life Insurance and New India Assurance, as well as National Stock Exchange are expected to lift ECM activity, on top of expected deals from infrastructure investment trusts.

-(Reporting by Elzio Barreto; Editing by Himani Sarkar)
+Reporting by Elzio Barreto; Editing by Himani Sarkar